lumite-studios/tinymce-tagging/README.md

 * selector: The object parameter to search for.
 * source: The function that handles searching.
 * title (optional): The title to display within the list.
 Defaults to the selector.
+* loadingMessage (optional): String that shows when results are loading.
+* emptyMessage (optional): String that shows if there are no results.